-Informed consent will be obtained after thorough discussion of the research project for both the pilot study and the study proper, what is required of the participant, the risks and benefits of participation in the study, and the procedures that are in place if/when challenges arise.
+Informed consent will be obtained after thorough discussion of the research project, what is required of the participant, the risks and benefits of participation in the study, and the procedures that are in place if/when challenges arise.
 This will be done by the PI, one of the co-investigators or research assistant during the first encounter with the subject, if they fulfill all eligibility criteria and are interested in study participation.

-The research project is not connected to the Bluegrass HIV clinic/SMART clinic or Beyond Birth clinic.
-A person can be enrolled in these clinics and their participation in the research project does not impact their standing in the SMART clinic and therefore the participation is truly voluntary in nature.
+The research project is not connected to the SMART clinic (i.e., a person can be enrolled in the SMART clinic and their participation in the research project does not impact their standing in the SMART clinic and therefore the participation is truly voluntary in nature.
 If you have questions about the study, you can contact the principal investigator for the study Gopalkumar Rakesh at 857-222-2276.
 If you have concerns or questions about your rights and/or welfare as a volunteer in this research, you can contact the staff in the Office of Research Integrity at The University of Kentucky at (859) 257-9428 or toll free at 1-866-400-9428.
-We will give you a signed copy of this consent form to take with you
+We will give you a signed copy of this consent form to take with you.